davidkikim/html_study/README.md

 # html_study
 Personal study of HTML
 ### basic git info
-- “git pull origin master” Bring the newest file to you to use MUST DO FIRST
+- “git pull origin main” Bring the newest file to you to use MUST DO FIRST

 “git init”     .git